Looking for feedback on the new layout style. Please download the newest beta version and tell me what you think in the comments below.

 Editing options for Lifebloomer are located in WoW's Interface Options menu.

-You will notice that the lifebloom bar will turn from blue, to purple, to red. ideally, you will reapply lifebloom when the bar turns purple, this purple region indicates when lifebloom has 1 second plus your lag left. if you cast it when the bar is purple, your previous lifebloom will get it's 5th tick in before the next one is applied. when the bar turns red (1 second left) you know that lifebloom will run out very soon if not promptly reapplied.
-Do not wait until the last millisecond to cast lifebloom because your lag will cause you to lose your stacks.
+You will notice that the lifebloom bar will turn from blue, to purple, to red. ideally, you will reapply lifebloom when the bar turns purple, this purple region indicates when lifebloom has 1 second plus your lag left.
 Also, there is a red overlay which indicates the global cooldown, you should be able to cast again as soon as this bar completely disappears.

 In the Blizzard main Game menu there is a button for "Interface" and a tab for "AddOns" where Lifebloomer and many other AddOns place their configurable options.
-Lifebloomer allows you to configure many aspects: colors, dimensions, number of frames per column, click bindings, and more.
+Lifebloomer allows you to configure many aspects: colors, dimensions, number of frames per column and more.
 Be sure to click on the little "+" button next to the word "Lifebloomer" to expand all the configuration options available.

 Please report any bugs that you find and feel free to offer suggestions.